 Interest-free payment plans are available to all credit students who register for at least three credit hours.
-Students must make a down payment and pay the \$20 fee when they sign up for a payment plan.
-Students who register for classes online can sign up for a payment plan at the same time.
-Students who register in person can visit the cashier's office to sign up.
+Students must make a down payment and pay a \$20 payment plan fee when they sign up for a payment plan.
+Students can sign up for a payment plan on the myWor-Wic portal or in person at the cashier's office.
 The number of monthly payments is dependent upon the date the student signs up for the payment plan.